Lou Groza: Legacy

 Groza was named to the National Football League 1950s All-Decade Team in 1969 and inducted into the Pro Football Hall of Fame in 1974.
-The Browns retired his number 76; he is also in the team's Ring of Honor, a grouping of the best players in the club's history whose names are displayed below upper-deck seats at FirstEnergy Stadium.
+The Browns retired his number 76; he is also in the team's Ring of Honor, a grouping of the best players in the club's history whose names are displayed below upper-deck seats at Huntington Bank Field.
 In 1992, the Palm Beach County Sports Commission established the Lou Groza Award, given to the best National Collegiate Athletic Association Football Bowl Subdivision (formerly Division I-A) kicker.
 One of his kicking shoes is part of the collection of the Smithsonian Institution in Washington, D.C.
 In 2006, Lou was inducted into the National High School Hall of Fame for his athletic exploits in baseball, basketball & football at Martins Ferry High School where he earned 12 varsity letters and led the football and basketball teams to State championships.
 In 1941 as a junior, Lou led the Martins Ferry High School basketball team to the class A championship.
 He set a State record for points scored in the four tournament games with 51.
 In the State semi-final game against Xenia Central, he hit two free throws with no time left on the clock to secure the victory.
 In the title game, he was high scorer with 18 points.
 He was named tournament MVP, a member of the All-State Tournament Team, and first-team All-Ohio center.
 In 1941 as a senior, he led the Martins Ferry High School football team to a share of the State championship tying Toledo Libbey 14-14.
 Lou started as offensive and defensive tackle as well as being the place kicker.
 He was selected first-team All-Ohio by both the Associated Press and United Press International.
 During his high school years, he was named Captain of the football, basketball and baseball teams.

-The city of Berea, Ohio (where Groza settled down after his retirement), has honored him in numerous ways:
+The city of Berea, Ohio (where Groza settled after his retirement), has honored him in numerous ways: